District of Columbia LLC Articles of Organization

 • Limited Liability Company

-Tip: If you’re not sure which suffix to use, the ending “LLC” is the most common.
+Tip: Most people use “LLC”.
 It’s also the most recognizable and easy to remember.

 The LLC effective date is the date your DC LLC officially goes into existence.